 3. Raising the Drive Base for Mechanical Lift Installation

 If you are installing a mechanical lift, the drive base will be lifted into place on top of the columns.
-The motor should be facing the rear side of the unit.
-When it is fitted correctly, the drive base will be bolted in place.
+When the motordrive is fitted correctly, the drivebase will be bolted in place and later, welded to the supports.

 4. Assembling and Setting the Gates and Enclosures